MauFournier/memberful-oauth-pkce-example_nodejs-express/README.md

 ## Usage

-To test locally, run the following command to start the server:
+To run locally, run the following command to start the server:

 ```bash
 npm start